Najaf: Modern period

 During the 2003 U.S. invasion of Iraq, Najaf was a key target of the invading United States Armed Forces.
 The city was encircled during heavy fighting on 26 March 2003 and was captured on 3 April 2003 (Battle of Najaf).
 The clerical authorities of the Shī‘ī enclave of Sadr City in Baghdad, which claimed autonomy in April 2003, after the fall of Baghdad, claimed to be taking their orders from senior clerics in Najaf.

 On 4 April 2004, the Mahdi Army attacked the Spanish-Salvadoran-ALARNG base (Camp Golf, later renamed Camp Baker) in An Najaf, part of a coordinated uprising across central and southern Iraq in an apparent attempt to seize control of the country ahead of the 30 June 2004 handover of power to a new Iraqi government.
 This uprising led to the American troops arriving in the city in the wake of the Spanish withdrawal.
 In August 2004, heavy fighting broke out again between U.S. forces and Al-Sadr's Mahdi Army.
-The battle lasted three weeks and ended when senior Iraqi cleric Grand Ayatollah Ali al-Sistani negotiated an end to the fighting.
+The battle lasted three weeks and ended when senior Iraqi cleric Grand Ayatollah Ali al-Sistani negotiated an end to the battle.

 In 2012, Najaf was named the Cultural Centre of the Arab World.
-On 6 March 2021, Pope Francis visited the city during his historic papal visit to Iraq and held an interfaith dialogue with al-Sistani, where he expressed a message of peaceful coexistence between Muslims and Christians in the country.
+On 6 March 2021, Pope Francis visited Najaf during his historic papal visit to Iraq and held an interfaith dialogue with al-Sistani, where he expressed a message of peaceful coexistence between Muslims and Christians in the country.
 During the ISIS war, Najaf Shiites launched solidarity initiative with Sunni areas affected by ISIS.
 Many Iraqis including religious minorities such as Christians from the north, as well as Lebanese Shia have found safe haven in the city.